 Posts

-"War at Sea" by Arealius the Sailor, Scribe of Port Olni.
+The Road to Venna by Arealius the Sailor, Scribe of Port Olni

 Image

-This Gorean Fan Fiction and Images were generated using Microsoft Copilot and Claude .
+Claude and Gemini are my scribes .
 Customs, and values may not align with modern societal standards or moral principles.
 Please note that the Gorean Saga is a fictional series, and its world, This manuscript was developed by the author with the assistance of AI tools.
-Google Gemini used for drafting support, language refinement, and idea exploration.
+Google Gemini and Claude were used for drafting support, language refinement, and idea exploration.
 All intellectual contributions, narrative decisions, and final edits are the sole work of the author.
 AI was employed strictly as a tool, not as a co‑author, and its role is disclosed here in accordance with publishing integrity standards.
-Gor is Copyrighted by John Norman "War at Sea" Sorana, You are going to read this and tell me I am being dramatic.
-I know you.
-I can already see the small frown you get when you think I am embellishing, the one where your left eyebrow rises just slightly, and you set down whatever you are holding t...
+Gor is Copyrighted by John Norman The Road to Venna By: Arealius the Sailor Scribe of Port Olni T his chronicle of the road to Venna was not written for the High Castes of Gor.
+It was written because cities are mortal, and mortality deserves a witness.
+The ink dries slowly in the humid air of the Forest-Swamp basin, yet my stylus cannot afford to rest.
+Word has just reached our dock...

-"The Circle" by Arealius the Sailor, Scribe of Port Olni, inspired by Lady Kati Evans
+"The First Thing" by Arealius the Sailor, Scribe of Port Olni

 Image

-This Gorean Fan Fiction and Images were generated using Microsoft Copilot .
+Claude and Gemini are my scribes .
 Customs, and values may not align with modern societal standards or moral principles.
 Please note that the Gorean Saga is a fictional series, and its world, This manuscript was developed by the author with the assistance of AI tools.
-Google Gemini used for drafting support, language refinement, and idea exploration.
+Google Gemini and Claude were used for drafting support, language refinement, and idea exploration.
 All intellectual contributions, narrative decisions, and final edits are the sole work of the author.
 AI was employed strictly as a tool, not as a co‑author, and its role is disclosed here in accordance with publishing integrity standards.
-Gor is Copyrighted by John Norman The Circle By Arealius the Sailor, Scribe of Port Olni Inspired by Lady Kati Evans, Scribe of Port Olni The shadows of Scribe Tower grew long as the sun descended toward the Olni River, washing the upper chamber in amber.
-Below, the docks kept their steady rhythm — water against timber, commerce agains...
+Gor is Copyrighted by John Norman The First Thing By Arealius the Sailor The scratch of my steel nib against coarse parchment is the only sound in my office, save for the occasional crackle of the hearth.
+Even with the spring air finally softening the stones of Port Olni, a persistent, damp chill seems to linger in my old bones.
+I pause, holding the quill aloft as I stare into the flicke...